liuxiaoyu-git/openshift-4-ha-cronjob/README.md

 If all active clusters are unhealthy the passive cluster will scale the number of application replicas it is responsible for from 0 to the total desired replica count.

 ![Active-Passive](active-passive.png)

+## Does this branch work with OpenShift 3?

+No. This branch is intended to work against 4.x clusters only.
+There is another branch that should work against 3.x clusters.

+The main constraint with having this work across the 3-4 cluster boundary is the oc client version in the BuildConfig and the image registry DNS name in the CronJob.

 ## Quickstart